10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 5. Use Licensed Taxis

-Avoid hailing random cabs during day or night and instead, find your way to a place where many taxis are packed and board one.
-In 2012 my ex-partner and her sister boarded an unknown “taxi” at Ubungo Bus Terminal, Dar-es-salaam and ended up in big trouble; they lost close to A$3,000 and other personal items – our holiday to Zanzibar was wrecked as they became very anxious and fearful!
+In 2012, my ex-partner and her sister boarded an unknown “taxi” at Ubungo Bus Terminal, Dar-es-salaam and ended up in big trouble; they lost close to A$3,000 and other personal items – our holiday to Zanzibar was wrecked as they became very anxious and fearful!

-DO NOT enter into any vehicle that is not labelled.
+Please do not enter into any vehicle that is not labelled.
 You probably just put yourself in DANGER.

 6. Be Street Smart

-While walking in town try to remember people’s faces, clothes they wear and where you last saw them and determine whether they are following you.
-If you see a person 2 to 3 times in different areas close to you then he or she might be following you.
+If you see a person 2 to 3 times in different areas close to you, then they might be following you.
 Make a quick decision to sit in a restaurant, jump in a taxi or just pace and disappear in the crowd, taking sharp corners to get away.
-This is a trick we learnt in the streets, no one teaches you.

 And remember, walk with a swag like a street kid to blend in – this method has worked for me😅